Lupus

 About Our Doctor

 Dr. Brionez has more than 10 years of experience in diagnosing and treating rheumatic musculoskeletal disease and systemic autoimmune conditions.
 She has a Bachelor of Science in Nutritional Sciences from Texas A&M University and completed her Doctor of Medicine at Baylor College of Medicine.
 Additionally, she completed her Fellowship in Rheumatology at the University of Texas-Health Science Center.
-Dr. Brionez is board certified in both Internal Medicine and Rheumatology and has been in private practice since 2009.
+Dr. Brionez is board-certified in Rheumatology and has been in private practice since 2009.

 Dr. Brionez is known for her dedication to her patients and her ability to diagnose complex conditions.
 She adheres to the highest standards of medical care while relying on cutting-edge technology and the most up-to-date medical research.
 Dr. Brionez has adopted a holistic view of her patients’ health and is considered a leading specialist in managing complex autoimmune disorders including lupus, rheumatoid arthritis, psoriatic arthritis, scleroderma, osteoporosis, and many others.
 She is fluent in Spanish and is dedicated to hiring diverse staff to best meet her patients’ needs.